Napa, CA 94559 English | Spanish

 Voter Registration forms can be downloaded or completed online at the California Secretary of State Web site.
-The Secretary of State will send you the form for signature.
-You will then return the form to us by mail or in person.

 You may register to vote if you meet the following criteria:

 •You are a resident of California.

 •You are at least 18 years of age (or will be by the date of the next election).

 •You are not in prison or on parole for conviction of a felony.

 •You have not been judged by a court to be mentally incompetent to register and vote.